 Consider creating a submission checklist to ensure you don't miss any important steps.
 Being organized and thorough in your preparations can set you apart from other photographers.

-Also Read This: How to Resize Images for Perfect Fit
+Also Read This: See How to Post on Shutterstock

 Find Magazines That Accept Submissions